Repetitive Strain Injury (RSI)

 - Tennis elbow, also known as lateral epicondylitis

-- Ulnar tunnel syndrome, also known as Guyon canal syndrome
+- Ulnar tunnel syndrome, also known as Guyon canal syndrome, which affects the wrist

 People with these conditions experience symptoms ranging from a gentle ache to sharp pain that limits their ability to work and perform everyday actions.